 - While clicking product photographs, make sure the color composition does not create conflicts with the color scheme of your online store.

 - Compress images and videos to avoid an increase in loading times of pages.
 Use the most current standards of media extensions.
+Here are few other ways to improve loading speed.

 - Keep it short yet effective.
 Make sure the content does not sound boring to readers.
 Use fewer words without holding anything back.